Random lattice triangulations: Structure and algorithms: Structural properties

-We start with a proof of the claim in Section~\ref{subsec:flipgraph} that the flip graph remains connected in the presence of arbitrary constraints.
-(Recall that connectedness is easily verified in the absence of constraints.)
-We shall also see that the diameter is always small, regardless of the constraints. \begin{lemma} For any set of constraints $(\eta,\Delta)$, the flip graph on triangulations in $\Omega(\eta,\Delta)$ is connected.
-Moreover, its diameter is $O(mn(m+n))$. \end{lemma} \begin{proof} By the Ground State Lemma (Lemma~\ref{lemma:gsl}), there is a well-defined family of ground state triangulations for any such $(\eta,\Delta)$, which differ only up to flipping of unit diagonals.
+\begin{pf} By the ground state lemma (Lemma~\ref{lemma:gsl}), there is a well-defined family of ground state triangulations for any such $(\eta,\Delta)$, which differ only up to flipping of unit diagonals.
 As in the unconstrained case, it suffices to show that a ground state is reachable from any triangulation in~$\Omega(\eta,\Delta)$, since by reversibility this implies that any triangulation is reachable from a ground state, and ground states are obviously reachable from each other.
-Since in any ground state triangulation all edges have minimal possible length, it suffices in turn to prove that, in any non-ground-state triangulation, there is an edge that is flippable to a shorter edge.
+Since in any ground state triangulation all edges have minimal possible length, it suffices in turn to prove that, in any nonground-state triangulation, there is an edge that is flippable to a shorter edge.
 This we now do.

-Let $\sigma\in\Omega(\eta,\Delta)$ be an arbitrary non-ground-state triangulation, and let $\sigma_x$ be some edge of~$\sigma$ that is not in ground state.
-If $\sigma_x$ is flippable to a shorter edge we are done; if not, then $\sigma_x$ cannot be the longest edge in both of its triangles, so we can find a {\it longer\/} edge, $\sigma_y$, that shares an endpoint with~$\sigma_x$.
-The crucial observation (see the next paragraph) is that $\sigma_y$ must also not be in ground state.
+Let $\sigma\in\Omega(\eta,\Delta)$ be an arbitrary nonground-state triangulation, and let $\sigma_x$ be some edge of~$\sigma$ that is not in ground state.
+If $\sigma_x$ is flippable to a shorter edge, we are done; if not, then $\sigma_x$ cannot be the longest edge in both of its triangles, so we can find a \textit{longer} edge, $\sigma_y$, that shares an endpoint with~$\sigma_x$.
+The crucial observation (see the next paragraph) is that: (i) $\s_y$ is not a constraint edge; and (ii) $\sigma_y$ is not in ground state.
 Thus we can iterate this process, finding a connected sequence of edges of increasing length that are not in ground state, until we find one that is longest in both its triangles.
-This edge must be flippable to a shorter edge and we are done.
+This edge must be flippable to a shorter edge, and we are done.